drunot/matToGazeboIndgoWorld/README.md

-# Mat To Gazibo world
+# Mat To Gazebo world

-This is a project that aims to make it easier to transfer a map made in matlab and into Gazibo Indigo.
-Please note that the only tested version of Gazibo used to test this with is the one linked to [here](https://se.mathworks.com/support/product/robotics/v3-installation-instructions.html) running in a virtual machine (VM) made by MatLab.
+This is a project that aims to make it easier to transfer a map made in matlab and into Gazebo Indigo.
+Please note that the only tested version of Gazebo used to test this with is the one linked to [here](https://se.mathworks.com/support/product/robotics/v3-installation-instructions.html) running in a virtual machine (VM) made by MatLab.

 ## How to use the script